HMS-Core/hms-analytics-demo-android/README.md

 [API References](https://developer.huawei.com/consumer/en/doc/development/HMSCore-References-V5/android-api-analytics-overview-0000001051067140-V5).

-We also provide an example to demonstrate the use of analytics SDK for Android.

-This sample uses the Gradle build system.
+In this example, we demonstrate how to use the analytics SDK for Android by using the Gradle build system.

-First download the demo by cloning this repository or downloading an archived snapshot.
+First download Hmsanalyticskitdemo by cloning this repository or downloading an archived snapshot.

-In Android Studio, use the "Open an existing Android Studio project", and select the directory of "analytics-sample".
+In Android Studio, click Open an existing Android Studio project, and select analytics-sample.

-You can use the "gradlew build" command to build the project directly.
+You can use the gradlew build command to build the project directly.

-You should create an app in AppGallery Connect, and obtain the file of agconnect-services.json and add to the project.
-You should also generate a signing certificate fingerprint and add the certificate file to the project, and add configuration to build.gradle.
+You should create an app in AppGallery Connect, and obtain the agconnect-services.json file and add it to the project.
+You should also generate a signing certificate fingerprint and add the certificate file to the project, and add configuration to the build.gradle file.
 More to [Development Process](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides-V5/android-dev-process-0000001050163813-V5).

 ## Installation
 Use Android Studio to open the decompressed project.

 ## Configuration
 1. Create an app in AppGallery Connect and obtain the project configuration file agconnect-services.json.
-In Android Studio, switch to the Project view and move the agconnect-services.json file to the root directory of the app-level module.
+In Android Studio, switch to the Project view and move the agconnect-services.json file to the root directory of the app.
-2. Change the value of applicationId in the build.gradle file of the app-level module to the name of the app package applied for in the preceding step.
+2. Change the value of applicationId in the build.gradle file of the app to the name of the app package applied for in the preceding step.

-## Supported Environments
+## Environment requirements
 Hardware requirements:
 1. A computer (desktop or laptop)
 2. A Huawei phone, which is used to debug the developed app